Mgonzalez-droid/GatorBook/README.md

 ## Description:
 GatorBook is an online social media platform built by Gators, for Gators.
 It is meant to offer a platform for UF students to connect for school related topics, or just to form social connections.

+## Required Tools:
+- MySQL server (necessary for database connection)
+- MySQL workbench (for any changes that need to be made to database at runtime)
+- nodejs